tylerthebuildor/cordova-android-crosswalk/README.md

  - Write Tests
  - Pressure crosswalk-project.org to offer a latest-release url for each build
  - Implement promises to clean up code
+ - Add help flag that prints commands
+ - Implement more helpful errors

 License
 ----